Action Target, Inc. is best known for producing outstanding indoor firearms ranges and individual targets from simple paper to rifle-grade steel.

 Neil Honkala of Team One Network is the instructor, and brings a vast amount of knowledge from his 26-year law enforcement career.
 During his career Honkala has been a SWAT team member, sniper and team leader for a south Florida agency.
 He also holds instructor certifications in pistol, shotgun, sub-gun, and carbine, as well as several tactical disciplines.

-Course Equipment: Duty pistol, duty belt with holster and magazine pouches, (3) magazines, wrap-around eye protection, hearing protection, brimmed hat, and 500 rounds of pistol ammunition.
+Course Equipment: Duty pistol, duty belt with holster and magazine pouches, three magazines, wrap-around eye protection, hearing protection, brimmed hat, and 500 rounds of pistol ammunition.

 Rapid Deployment Patrol Rifle

-Course Materials: Semi-auto patrol rifle, 500 rounds of rifle ammunition (no steel core or green tip), (3) magazines, magazine pouches, wrap-around eye protection, hearing protection, brimmed hat, and recommended elbow/knee pads.
+Course Materials: Semi-auto patrol rifle, 500 rounds of rifle ammunition (no steel core or green tip), three magazines, magazine pouches, wrap-around eye protection, hearing protection, brimmed hat, and recommended elbow/knee pads.

 Shoot and Move

-As we mentioned before, the BlueSheepdog Crew are big advocates of firearms training that incorporates moving and displacing.
+As I mentioned before, I am a big advocate of firearms training that incorporates moving and displacing.
 Once the first shots ring out it becomes easy to get tunnel-vision and locked into place.
 However, if our shots are not absolute in the initial barrage our position is now known, and can be a death trap is we remain stationary.
 Learning to move, or at least displace (change positions) is a critical skill to add to any firearms program designed for law enforcement officers.

 For those not familiar with the competitive shooting world, almost every course of fire involves shooting and moving, along with multiple magazine changes.
 Though shooting competitions can be viewed as games, the skills required to succeed and win (in Kyle’s case) are exactly the skills needed in deadly force encounters on the streets.